HachemBenyahia/HandForce/README.md

 ## Release information (for users only)

-You can find all the releases at this page : https://github.com/ToStand/HandForce/releases
+You can find all the releases on this page : https://github.com/ToStand/HandForce/releases